-Gross margin was 34.4% in the first quarter of 2017 compared to 32.8% in the same period of 2016.
-This increase was driven by product cost savings, including lower manufacturing and component costs, as well as reduced intellectual property ("IP") royalty accruals, partially offset by unfavorable product mix.
-Gross margin in the first quarter of 2016 was favorably impacted by a \$1.9 million recovery from a legal settlement with a supplier related to a component quality issue.
-Excluding this recovery, gross margin was 31.5%.
+Gross margin was 34.4% in the first six months of 2017 compared to 33.3% in the same period of 2016.
+This increase was driven by product cost savings, including lower manufacturing and component costs, as well as reduced IP royalty accruals, partially offset by unfavorable product mix.
+Gross margin in the first six months of 2016 was favorably impacted by both the legal cost recovery described above and a separate and unrelated \$1.9 million recovery from a legal settlement with a supplier related to a component quality issue.
+Excluding these recoveries, gross margin was 32.0% in the first six months of 2016.

-In each of the first quarter of 2017 and 2016, gross margin included stock-based compensation expense and related social taxes of \$0.1 million.
+In each of the second quarter of 2017 and 2016, gross margin included stock-based compensation expense and related social taxes of \$0.1 million.
+In each of the first six months of 2017 and 2016, gross margin included stock-based compensation expense and related social taxes of \$0.2 million.